interfect/skyfall/README.md

 ## Hot Tips and Known Issues

+* Re-skeeted skeets and similar content from other accounts is now included thanks to @hamnox!
+To skip these, use `--skp_records`.
 * You may want to send the output to a file.
 * If you want to talk to a server other than Jack Dorsey's™ Bluesky™, use the `--server` option with an HTTP URL.
 * Profile CAR archives, block data, and image blobs will be dumped in './store' by default, organized by profile DID, type, and hash prefix.
 To put them somewhere else, use the `--out_dir` option.